ziyilin/graal/docs/reference-manual/languages/jvm/options.md

-## Graal Compiler Configuration on JVM
+## Compiler Configuration on JVM

-The options for configuring the Graal compiler on the JVM are in 3 categories.
+The options for configuring the GraalVM compiler on the JVM are in 3 categories.

 ### General options

 These are general options for setting/getting configuration details.

-* `-XX:+UseJVMCICompiler`: This disables use of the Graal compiler as the top tier JIT.
+* `-XX:+UseJVMCICompiler`: This disables use of the GraalVM compiler as the top tier JIT.
-This is useful when wanting to compare performance of the Graal compiler against the native JIT compilers.
+This is useful when wanting to compare performance of the GraalVM compiler against the native JIT compilers.
-* `-Dgraal.CompilerConfiguration=<name>`: Selects the Graal compiler configuration to use.
+* `-Dgraal.CompilerConfiguration=<name>`: Selects the GraalVM compiler configuration to use.
 If omitted, the compiler configuration with the highest auto-selection priority is used.
-    To see the set of available configurations, supply the value `help` to this option.
+To see the set of available configurations, supply the value help to this option.

     The current configurations and their semantics are:
-    * `enterprise`: Produce highly optimized code with a possible trade-off to compilation time.
+    * `enterprise`: To produce highly optimized code with a possible trade-off to compilation time.
       **This value is only available in GraalVM EE.**
-    * `community`: Produce reasonably optimized code with a faster compilation time.
+    * `community`: To produce reasonably optimized code with a faster compilation time.
-    * `economy`: Compile as fast as possible with less optimal throughput of the generated code.
+    * `economy`: To compile as fast as possible with less optimal throughput of the generated code.

-* `-Dgraal.ShowConfiguration=none`: Prints information about the Graal compiler configuration selected.
+* `-Dgraal.ShowConfiguration=none`: Prints information about the GraalVM compiler configuration selected.
-    This option only produces output when Graal is initialized.
-By default, Graal is initialized on the first top-tier compilation.
+    This option only produces output when the compiler is initialized.
+By default, the GraalVM compiler is initialized on the first top-tier compilation.
 For this reason, the way to use this option is as follows: `java -XX:+EagerJVMCI -Dgraal.ShowConfiguration=info -version`.

     The accepted values for this option are:
-    * `none`: Shows no information.
+    * `none`: To show no information.
-    * `info`: Prints one line of output showing the name of the compiler configuration in use and the location it is loaded from.
+    * `info`: To print one line of output showing the name of the compiler configuration in use and the location it is loaded from.
-    * `verbose`: Prints detailed compiler configuration information.
+    * `verbose`: To print detailed compiler configuration information.

 * `-Dgraal.MitigateSpeculativeExecutionAttacks=None`: Selects a strategy to mitigate speculative execution attacks (e.g., SPECTRE).